QueuQ/CGLB/README.md

  <tr><td colspan="4"> <a href="#Get-Started">Get Started</a></td></tr> | <tr><td colspan="4"> <a href="#Dataset-Usages">Dataset Usages</a></td></tr> | <tr><td colspan="4"> <a href="#Pipeline-Usages">Pipeline Usages</a></td></tr> | <tr><td colspan="4"> <a href="#Evaluation-and-Visualization-Toolkit">Evaluation & Visualization Toolkit</a></td></tr> | <tr><td colspan="4"> <a href="#Benchmarks"> Benchmarks </a></td></tr> | <tr><td colspan="4"> <a href="#Acknowledgement"> Acknowledgement </a></td></tr>

  This is the official repository of Continual Graph Learning Benchmark (CGLB), which was published in the datasets and benchmarks track of NeurIPS 2022 [(paper link)](https://openreview.net/forum?id=5wNiiIDynDF).
-We will keep maintaining this repository to faciliate the development of continual graph learning, and we appreciate any comment on improving our CGLB!
+We will keep maintaining this repository to facilitate the development of continual graph learning, and we appreciate any comment on improving our CGLB!

  ```
  @inproceedings{zhang2022cglb,